 Damian De Montemas

 Hounds Of Love is loosely based on these crimes.
 The film details the events of the last murder and their final victim who managed to escape the evil couple.
-While the movie certainly takes liberties with the case and story, this is to add some emotional weight to the film.
+While the movie indeed takes liberties with the case and story, this is to add some emotional weight to the movie.
 We also have the parallel story of the victim's parents that are trying to find their missing daughter.
 The two stories come crashing together in the end.
-Don't be fooled though, this is one dark story.
+Don't be fooled though, this is one incredibly dark story.

 Back in 2011, there was an Australian movie released called Snowtown.
 It was based on the 'Bodies in the Barrel' murders which happened in South Australia.
 It had this realism to it.
 Using mostly unknown actors in the lead roles was a stroke of genius.
 Sean Byrne's 'The Loved Ones' was a brutal yet colourful little horror film that was about obsession and revenge.
 Hounds Of Love feels like a mix of those two brilliant films and can now sit amongst them as a new classic in the Australian horror genre.

 The movie takes no time at all in getting into these horrible events.
 We see a young teenage girl jump into a car in the mid-eighties, and we suddenly cut to a shot where we see a dark room that looks like the windows have been blacked out, and a woman is cleaning up bloody tissues.
 This is only the beginning.
 Over the next hour and forty minutes, we witness some pretty heinous stuff.
 To call Hounds Of Love, an enjoyable experience would be a lie.
 This wants to show the worst of humanity, and it succeeds.
 This gets under your skin and will stay there for a lot of viewers.